lfochamon/website/www/content/pages/prospective.md

 Interested candidate should submit their applications via [email](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]) starting the subject line with `[App PhD]` and including:

-- Short motivation statement describing background and research interests (1 page max.)
+- Short motivation statement describing background and research interests (2&ndash;5 paragraphs)
-<span class="prospect-comment">Your letter must outline your prior work and the kind of research you are excited
+<span class="prospect-comment">Your statement must outline your prior work and the research you are interested in.
-to conduct in the future.
-Make sure to relate your interests and goals to the publications and research topics of the group.
-Also, point to papers, reports, personal projects, anything that showcases your English writing, mathematical, and/or coding [proficiency](#requirements).</span>
+Make sure to relate your interests to the publications and research topics of my group.
+Also, point to papers, reports, anything that showcases your English writing, mathematical, and/or coding [proficiency](#requirements).
+You do **NOT** need to write an extensive essay.</span>
 {: .prospect-item}

 - CV (including a list of publications and research/coding projects, if you have any)